-Developmental Language Disorder or DLD affects 2 children in every Australian classroom.
+Developmental Language Disorder or DLD affects 2 children in every Australian classroom of 30 students.
 Imagine making a new friend, learning a new subject, or negotiating yourself out of a tough spot if your ability to use or understand language were a life-long challenge.

 Families Magazine is very proud to support inclusivity and diversity in all that we do which is why we are shining a light on this hidden but common lifelong condition.